 I however, was a real woman in my head and heart.

 Never in a million years did I think that one day, I would find myself wandering through Asia, let alone in China.
-Never in a million years did I feel the need to put the Great Wall on my bucket list, let alone spend a day out of my life testing my mental strength as I hiked to the tenth tower of one of the worlds greatest wonders.
+I never thought the Great Wall would go on my bucket list nor would I spend a whole day out of my life testing my mental strength by hiking to the Tenth Tower of one of the worlds greatest wonders.

 But I did.
 Here I was.